evanova/eve-crest-java/README.md

 ```
 compile 'com.github.evanova:eve-crest-java:master-SNAPSHOT'
 ```
-* If you don't want the latest version of master, Replace `master-SNAPSHOT` with a release version
+* If you don't want the latest version of master, Replace `master-SNAPSHOT` with a release version - current is `1.0`

 #### Using the library